Diman198B/Construction-Hoists/README.md

-# "Gruztehmontazh"
+# "Сonstruction hoists"

 ## Description:
-"Gruztehmontazh" is a multi-page responsive site for a developer company.
+"Сonstruction hoists" is a multi-page responsive site for a developer company.
 I designed the site from scratch.

 ## Run:
 1. Save or clone the repository on your PC.